keiranking/lbd/source/games/kalooki.html.md

 | One set and three runs  | 3444          |
 | Four runs               | 4444          |

+Aces can be individually high or low as needed.
+Jokers are wild.

 Each round, deal the minimum number of cards necessary to collect the requirements.

-Example: 10 cards
+For example, in 334, deal 10 cards.

 Place the undealt cards (the "stock") face down in the middle of the players.